 Don’t Be a People-Pleaser

 In The Disease to Please, the psychologist Harriet Braiker tells us that people-pleasing ‘is not about nice people who occasionally go too far in trying to make others happy’.
-It is about people who would go to any length to be liked by everyone—including sacrificing their personality and values.
-This makes them say “Yes” to every request and never voice their true opinion about anything.
+It is about people who would go to any length to be liked by everyone, including sacrificing their personalities and values, Braiker clarifies.
+This makes them say ‘Yes’ to every request and never voice their true opinion about anything.

-It eventually leads them to resentment and one-sided relationships.
-(I know because I’ve been there.)
+It will eventually lead them to resentment and one-sided relationships.
+(I know, because I’ve been there.)

 People-Pleasing in Action

-When faced with a team member who is constantly late, a people-pleaser will probably not say anything at all.
-They would keep their concerns to themselves until the problem gets too severe to ignore any longer.
+When faced with a team member who is constantly late, a people-pleaser will not say anything at all.
+She will keep her concerns to herself until the problem gets too severe to ignore any longer.

-In a UCLA lecture, the social psychologist Matthew Lieberman tells us one of the basic concepts of social psychology: We often don’t know why people do what they do.
+In a UCLA lecture, the social psychologist Matthew Lieberman tells us one of the fundamental principles of his subject: we often don’t know why people do what they do.

 That’s why empathy is so helpful.
-To be empathetic all we need to do is invite the other person to share their point of view.
+To be empathetic all you need to do is invite the other person to share his point of view.
 Crucial Conversations calls it ‘exploring others’ paths’.

-Sure, their views may be wildly different from our own but that’s okay.
-The intention here is to understand why they are acting the way they are.
-We don’t necessarily have to agree with them.
+Sure, his views may be wildly different from your own, but that’s okay.
+The intention is simply to understand why he is acting the way he is.
+You don’t necessarily have to agree with him, the book reminds us.

 Empathy in Action